freakout42/formax/docs/OperatorGuide.md

  - Sustainability

-    Open source and all dependencies also open source with a permissive license makes the system totally future proof.
-The database independence of ODBC tops this nature further more.
+    Being open source with all dependencies with a permissive license makes the system totally future proof.
+By forking the repos you will never loose the support for your investments.
+The database independence of ODBC and JavaScript tops this nature further more.
     Ask old SQL-Forms guys about the importance of this topic.

 Install
 =======